-How to Use Facebook for your PTA/Booster Club
+How to Use Facebook for your PTO/Booster Club

 Facebook can be an easy way to communicate and connect with your membership.
 Here are a few things to think about to maximize the effectiveness of your club page.

 There are two different channels on Facebook available to use when forming your membership: Pages and Groups.
 Think of Pages as a mini-website.
 It can be viewed by the public which might be great for fundraising, but could pose privacy issues, too.
 Groups is more like a private blog where only your members can view and comment.
 Under Groups, members also receive an alert when a change occurs so they may be more likely to see your updates.
 It's also a safer way to share pictures, videos, and schedules.
 The downside is, your administrators will have to vet and approve new members often.

 It's good to have at least two Admins on your Facebook page in order to divide the workload and serve as a sounding board.
 Admins will be responsible for approving new members and responding to messages and comments.